Cognitive Behavioral Therapy

 What Is Cognitive Behavioral Therapy?

 Cognitive Behavioral Therapy (CBT) is a form of psychotherapy (also known as “talk therapy”).
-Developed in the 1960s by psychiatrist Dr. Aaron Beck, CBT is a goal-oriented type of therapy.
-Ultimately CBT is designed to help patients develop healthier thinking patterns and coping skills.
+Developed in the 1960s by psychiatrist Dr. Aaron Beck, it is goal-oriented and designed to help patients develop healthier thinking patterns and coping skills.

 During your first session, your therapist will help you determine what issues you’d like to work on during your sessions.
 From there, your CBT therapist will help you identify negative behaviors and thought patterns through sessions and homework assignments.
-Homework can include reading and activities designed to help you practice what you’ve learned so far.
+CBT homework can include reading and activities to help you practice your learning.

-CBT is considered a short-term type of therapy, usually lasting between 5 and 20 sessions.
+CBT is considered a short-term form of therapy, usually lasting between 5 and 20 sessions.

 CBT Core Principles